 Preparing Manuscript for Submission

-File formats: Manuscripts must be submitted in electronic format using either Microsoft Word (DOC) or Rich Text Format (RTF).
+File formats: Manuscripts must be submitted in electronic format using either Microsoft Word (DOC or DOCX) or Rich Text Format (RTF).
 Please do not submit compressed (zipped) files.

 Mechanics of APA Style: Refer to the current Publication Manual for organization, continuity, grammar, and reducing bias in language.
 Review spelling, punctuation, sentence structure, and mechanical elements prior to submission.